pustotnik/curriculum-vitae/src/alexander-magola.md

 ----

 ## About me
-A multi-skilled Linux software engineer and team leader with 20 years of experience.
+A multi-skilled Linux software engineer/developer with 20 years of experience.
-I always pay attention to the quality and performance (when necessary) of a code/product and prefer to use Linux both at work and at home.
+I always pay attention to the quality and performance of a code/product.
-I like designing/improving project architecture and conducting research.
+I like designing/improving project architecture and conducting research for solving project problems.
-I prefer simple but flexible solutions when possible.
+And I prefer simple but flexible solutions when possible.
 <!--
 And it is important for me to find and implement the right solution.
 -->